The Action of Young Subgroups on the Partition Complex: Statement of Results

 \subsection{Strict Orbits.}

 Strict quotients of $|\Pi_n|$ by subgroups of $\Sigma_n$ have received some attention over the years.
-First of all, it is known that the quotient space of $|\Pi_n|$ by the full symmetric group is contractible for $n \ge 3$ (see Theorem $4.3$ in Kozlov~\cite{kozlov2000collapsibility}).
+First of all, it is known that the quotient space of $|\Pi_n|$ by the full symmetric group is contractible for $n \ge 3$.
+This is due to Kozlov, \cite[Corollary 4.3]{kozlov2000collapsibility}.
+We give a new proof of this result in Corollary \ref{Kozlov} in the body of the paper.
 Results about quotient spaces by certain subgroups of $\Sigma_n$ were obtained, for example, by Patricia Hersh~\cite{hersh2003lexicographic} (for groups $\Sigma_2 \wr \Sigma_m$) and Ralf Donau~\cite{donau2012nice} (for subgroups of $\Sigma_1 \times \Sigma_{n-1}$).

 In this paper, we will address the following question: \begin{question} Given a Young subgroup $\Sigma_{n_1} \times \ldots \times \Sigma_{n_k} \subset \Sigma_n$, what is the homology and homotopy type of the strict Young quotient $|\Pi_n|/_{\Sigma_{n_1}\times \dots \times \Sigma_{n_k}} ?$ \end{question} We start by observing the following immediate consequence of Theorem~\ref{main}: \begin{corollaryn}[\ref{proposition: orbits again}] Suppose $n=n_1+\cdots+n_k$.
 There is an equivalence More generally, given pointed spaces $X_1,\ldots,X_k$, there is an equivalence